skip to content Underweight Healthy Weight Overweight Obese 40 18.5 27 30 14 Your BMI 0

 • Tazorac®

-• Duobrii (as a combination product containinghalobetasol, tazarotene)11
+• Duobrii® (as a combination product containing halobetasol, tazarotene)

 How RedBox Rx Works

-After a review by an experienced U.S. licensed medical provider, you will receive recommended treatment options so you can complete the prescription order.
+After a review by an experienced dermatology provider, you will receive recommended treatment options so you can complete your skincare prescription order.

 • Prescriptions delivered right to your door.

-Enjoy free, fast shipping on all prescribed treatments from our U.S. licensed online pharmacy.
+Enjoy free, fast shipping on all prescribed anti-aging or acne medications from our U.S. licensed online pharmacy.

 Women Looking in Mirror Wiping Face Off With a Towel